it comes from inside.

 It turns out, I was right about the noise.
 Wrong about the people.
 I landed somewhere out in the deep end, and decided to stay.
 Because these are some of my people.
 They are newish additions and most of my youth.
 They shape me and encourage me.

 We make floats together and don't bat an eye when we all dress like hippies.
 I love them.
 I hope they love me back.
 We get together and stay until the sun hikes down past the edges.
 We stay 'til talk of the past makes us mellow and nostalgic. we laugh together like we really mean it.
 We stay until the air is thick and hushed, until our shadows cast love on the walls.
 We stay while the music slows and the glasses are empty.
 We stay because all of us, every one of us, needs these times.
 We needed them then, and even more so now.
-Because as Summer 2013 winds up, this is another memory we'll carry with us.
+Because as Summer 2016 moves on, this is another memory we'll carry with us.
 There will be a next time and it might involve sweatpants, a few more wrinkles and the everyday celebrations.
 We'll hold it just as fiercely as the fancy, seeing the wonder in the simple and abundant gift of friendship, the coming together of all of our different hearts to walk together through all our come-what-mays. old friends rock. they just do. they help to weave the past and present into a secure fabric for the future.

 and the beauty.
 It turns out, the rumble of a train late at night is an excellent stand in for breaking waves. and a mid-west garden is just as beautiful as a quite line of palm trees or nights spent turned inward.
 But I'm a complicated girl, and in spite of all this wonder, my head is tilt-a-whirling and my heart is beating hard.